bahrus/xtal-element/README.md

 This also allows us to use reactions as opportunities to pass declarative JSON-ish syntax to template transformers (for example), which we will see below.

-But we're jumping ahead ouf ourselves.
+But we're jumping ahead of ourselves.

 Back to our Kreutzer exercises.